jorgegorka/da-vinci/README.md

 # Da Vinci
-Experimenting with Meteor JS, React, React router, Mocha and I18n all at once.
+Da Vinci is a website generator created as a way of experimenting with Meteor JS, React, React router, Mocha and I18n all at once.

+It's in an early stage and not suitable to be used in production.

 #### What is available:

 * Basic login and password recovery
 * Create account deactivated (only admins can create accounts).
 * Setup script that bootstrap the app and database created.